-Degree candidates must complete formal written application for a degree.
-Applications from candidates anticipating graduation in the spring semester are due in the Office of the Registrar on or before December 15.
+Degree candidates must complete the online application for graduation.
+Applications from candidates anticipating graduation in the spring semester are due on or before December 15.
+Applications from candidates anticipating graduation in the summer semester(s) are due on or before February 15.
 Applications from candidates anticipating graduation in the fall semester are due on or before April 15.

-An interview with a representative of the Registrar's Office is required in the semester immediately preceding that in which graduation is claimed in order to assure that all degree requirements are met.
-This is known as degree clearance and is required for graduation.
+A graduation check is recommended at minimum the semester preceding graduation in order to assure that all degree requirements are met.
 All candidates for degrees are requested to attend the appropriate commencement exercise.